List of Seven Mortal Sins episodes

 Seven Mortal Sins is a Japanese anime television series produced by Artland and TNK that aired from April 14 to July 29, 2017.
-The series ran for 12 episodes and had 19 ona.
+The series ran for 12 episodes and had 19 ONAs.
 It is an adaptation of Hobby Japan's media franchise The 7 Deadly Sins (七つの大罪 Nanatsu no Taizai), which primarily consists of a series of fantasy figures.
 The opening theme "My Sweet Maiden" and ending theme "Welcome to our diabolic paradise" were both sung by Mia Regina.

 The Seven Heavenly Virtues is a Japanese anime television series produced by Bridge that aired from January 26 to March 30, 2018.
-The series ran for 10 episodes and had 2 ova.
+The series ran for 10 episodes and had 2 OVAs.
 It is an adaptation of Hobby Japan's media franchise The Seven Heavenly Virtues (七つの美徳 Nanatsu no Bitoku), which primarily consists of a series of fantasy figures.
 The opening theme is "Psychomachia" by Yousei Teikoku.